Notdutra/Wedge/README.md

 To enable demo mode, use the Demo Mode toggle button at the top right corner of the dashboard.

+## Contributing

+We welcome contributions of all kinds!
+Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to get started, coding standards, and the pull request process.

+By participating in this project, you agree to abide by our [Code of Conduct](CODE_OF_CONDUCT.md).

+If you find a bug or have a feature request, please [open an issue](https://github.com/Notdutra/Wedge/issues).

 ## License

 Licensed under the Apache License, Version 2.0.